rgilyard/quizhibit/README.md

 ***

 **This is my first web app and it is currently in active development.
 It's been deployed on Heroku for practice, but it's very buggy on there.
 The Metropolitan Museum API may change at anytime.
 Many feautres are still in progress.**

+A video demos is available here: https://www.youtube.com/watch?v=2-hk4asgF7s

 Quizhibit is an art quiz app, gallery browser, and search tool for the featured pieces in the Metropolitan Museum of Art.
 Registered users can favorite pieces they like, quiz themselves on their favorites, and keep track of their average quiz score.

 ## Getting Started

 A demo of the app can be viewed [here](https://quizhibit.herokuapp.com), although you will run into problems when signed into an account.
 Please do not use any personal information for the site, it is ***not*** secure.
 Your account may be deleted at any time, as I drop and reload the database regularly.

 I believe the dependencies can be installed with: